botpress/docs/docs/managing/proactive.md

 First you need to open the webchat (either manually or programmatically) and then send an event from the webpage.

-> 📖 How do I open the webchat?
+&gt; 📖 How do I open the webchat?
 Please refer to the [channel-web](../channels/web#embedding) section.

 ```js

 window.botpressWebChat.sendEvent({
   type: 'proactive-trigger',
   channel: 'web',